BenjaminAnding/ENGL365PROJ4/about.markdown

 title: About
 permalink: /about/
 ---
+The ULL CompSci Planner was made by ULL compuer science students, for ULL computer science students!

+We hope that you find this document and the descriptions within useful.

-You can find the ULL Course Catalogue [here](https://catalog.louisiana.edu).
+You can find the official ULL Course Catalogue [here](https://catalog.louisiana.edu).